Ordisoftware/Hebrew-Letters/README.md

 - Improve debugger to support logging.
 - Improve exception form to view log.
 - Improve UI/UX.
+- Rework of the preferences form design to have a Tab Control with pages.
+- Change all TextBox for UndoRedoTextBox to have the new context menu.
+- Remove advanced undo/redo due to a problem that requires a complete rewrite to have the cursor not misplaced in certain cases.
 - Add Markdig NuGet package.
 - Add FileHelpers NuGet package.
 - Add Newtonsoft.Json NuGet package.